giacavicchioli/Bash-CheckChanges/README.md

 # Bash - Check Website Changes

-The main aim for this script is to check if any changes is applied to specific website.
-I highlighted the need for smething like this in order to check if on the teacher's personal website is published or not the exams results.
+The purpose of this script is to monitor and check if any changes is applied to specific website.
+I had the idea of developing a simple tool like this in order to check if the results of an exams were pubblished or not on the professor's website.

 ## Installation

 1. Download the script
-2. Navigate to the donwload folder (or move the just downloaded script wherever you want)
+2. Navigate to the donwload folder (or move the script wherever you want)
 3. Make it executable with: `chmod +x ./checkchanges.sh`
 4. Run it `./checkchanges.sh [-v] [-e notification_email] [-t refresh_time] url`